 Deborah studied at Texas Christian University (TCU) in Ft.
 Worth, graduating with a Major in Education and a Minor in Dance, making the perfect combination for her dream of owning her own dance school.
 That dream is a big part of Deborah Case Dance Academy.

 Along with her teaching at the DCDA and Rio Grande Valley Ballet, she is a certified John Maxwell Speaker, Life Coach, and Leader; certified Les Brown speaker; member of Toastmasters International, Inc., serves on the Quinta Mazatlan and McAllen Performing Arts Advisory Board; is a Lay Eucharistic Minister, prayer partner and lector at St. John’s Episcopal Church.
-She is most proud of being a Nana of four amazing grandchildren, and wife to Jimmy Kryzak!
+She is most proud of being a Nana of six amazing grandchildren, and wife to Jimmy Kryzak!

 Rio Grande Valley Chamber of Commerce has awarded Deborah as "Most Distinguished Woman in Art's and Entertainment."